 Acute Myocardial Infarction: Definition & Criteria

 Acute myocardial infarction is the most severe complication of coronary artery disease.
 The most common initiating mechanism is rupture or erosion of a vulnerable (unstable) atherosclerotic coronary plaque.
-Upon such damage the plaque exposes highly thrombogenic materials which activates circulating platelets and coagulation factors, which results in thrombus formation (Figure 1).
-Disruption of an atherosclerotic plaque may also release atherosclerotic debris downstream, causing micravascular embolisation (i.e occluding smaller vessels downstream).
+Upon such damage, the plaque exposes highly thrombogenic materials which activate circulating platelets and coagulation factors, which results in thrombus formation (Figure 1).
+Disruption of an atherosclerotic plaque may also release atherosclerotic debris downstream, causing microvascular embolization (i.e occluding smaller vessels downstream).
 The thrombosis causes occlusion of the artery; blood flow may be partially or completely obstructed.
 Consequently, the myocardium supplied by the occluded artery becomes ischemic.
-Ultimately this results in myocardial necrosis (death of myocytes) which can be detected by elevated levels of cardiac proteins in blood.
+Ultimately this results in myocardial necrosis (death of myocytes) which can be detected by elevated levels of cardiac proteins in the blood.

 Diagnostic criteria for acute myocardial infarction

 A diagnosis of myocardial infarction is based on the following three components:

 - Cardiac troponins – Elevation of cardiac troponins in peripheral blood is mandatory to establish a diagnosis of myocardial infarction.

 - ECG – ST elevations, ST depressions, T-wave inversions and pathological Q-waves may be used to diagnose myocardial ischemia and infarction.